0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public-note-txs.md

     !!! note
         The faucet account id can be found on the [Miden faucet website](https://ethdenver.polygonmiden.io/) under the title **Miden faucet**.

-    This generates a Pay-to-ID (`P2ID`) note containing `<amount>` assets, transferred from one account to the other.
+    This generates a Pay-to-ID (`P2ID`) note, containing `<amount>` assets, transferred from one account to the other.
 As the note is public, the second account can receive the necessary details by syncing with the node.

-2. First, sync the account on the new client.
+2. On the new client, sync the account:

     ```shell
     miden-client sync # Make sure we have an updated view of the state
     ```

-3. At this point, we should have received the public note details.
+3. Check we received the public note details.

     ```sh
     miden-client input-notes list